krzysztofLuszynski/forex-transaction/README.md

 #### No value date for vanilla options in attached demo data - applying this field only to spots and forwards, along with validations
 #### I do not like CcyPair - I would introduce currency1 and currency2 - the same like for amount1 and amount2 - I had to introduce separate constraint because of that !
 #### Also naming like PayCcy, PremiumCcy is poor - I would use full names PaymentCurrency and PremiumCurrency
+#### I think this task is far too much for simple job interview - I spent more then 17 hours on this task and did not finished with dates for currencies and extra activities
+#### In my opinion there should be much less validations, then I can focus also on extra activites
+#### Such task should focus on different aspects, not just implementing many rules with tests !

 ## TODO
 ### All types of trades:
 #### value date cannot be before trade date - DONE for spots and forwards
-#### value date cannot fall on weekend or non-working day for currency
+#### value date cannot fall on weekend or non-working day for currency - DONE only for weekends
 #### if the counterparty is one of the supported ones - DONE
 #### validate currencies if they are valid ISO codes (ISO 4217) - DONE